 The Women of April

-The Women of April is a visual arts exhibition which opens on September 10, 2020 at CUNY's Dominican Studies Institute at City College.
+The Women of April is a visual arts exhibition which was scheduled to open on April 24th 2020 at CUNY's Dominican Studies Institute at City College and has been postponed due to COVID-19 to open in September 2020 instead.
 Artist Lourdes Bernard's work is research base and this project showcases large and small works on paper to commemorate the 55th anniversary of the April 1965 revolution and US invasion of Dominican Republic.
 The art celebrates the role of The Women of April who were untrained civilian resistance fighters who fought against the 42,000 US marines ordered by LBJ to invade the small Caribbean nation.
 In 2017 a few months after attending the DC Women's March, Bernard was inspired to explore her family's migration journey from Dominican Republic.
 It was through this research that she discovered "Las Mujeres de Abril" , "The Women of April".
 Women’s activism today continues to be a catalyst for global transformation, very much like it was in April 1965.

 The mission of "The Women of April", Las Mujeres de Abril exhibition at CUNY Dominican Studies Institute, is threefold.
 First, it offers the audience an inspiring example of heroic women from all walks of life and highlights their key role in Dominican self-determination.
 Second, it reveals how the lessons of the Dominican April 1965 revolution are universal and relevant today.
 In their fight for freedom the women organized within their communities and united across ethnicity, nationality, class, and economic differences.
 Third, the exhibition offers a visual narrative of the impact of US foreign policy and how its military engagements are a push factor for mass displacement and migration.